Want to purchase a print of the photo above? Go here.

 The Tampa Convention Center garage will also be available but fills up quickly in the morning.
 Poe Garage near Curtis Hixon Park and the Straz Center is an option, but you must get there early; it closes for a large portion of the day due to its proximity to the parade route.

-If you live in the immediate downtown or Channel District areas, plan to take the trolley or walk to your destination.
+If you live in the immediate downtown or Channel District areas, plan to take the trolley (which is now free!) or walk to your destination.
 Many of the major downtown roads will be closed or packed, and the Downtowner has historically not run or ended service early in the day on Gasparilla.
 In good news, there are no other major events happening in Downtown Tampa that day, meaning post-parade traffic will be a bit lighter than in recent years.

 WHAT TO KNOW